Rebranding in 2021? Don’t go it alone. Introducing the most comprehensive guide available.

 It’s always a big deal when you decide to rebrand.
 However, it’s not always a big ordeal.
 You might need a complete overhaul or you could just need to touch a few things up here and there.

 It’s important to understand the risks of a drastic rebrand before making any decisions.
-Here’s a breakdown of the different options:
+Here’s a breakdown of the different options.

 Also, a successful brand with a longstanding history may take a minor approach to rebranding in order to maintain the relationship built with its audience.

-Typically, a total rebrand indicates something big needs to change.
+A total rebrand indicates something big needs to change.
 This includes things like brand values, ideals, product updates, revamped services and more.

 A comprehensive rebranding doesn’t mean you’ll be changing 100% of your branding elements.
 Though this is technically possible, it just isn’t very realistic or effective.
 Aim high but keep it realistic.

 There are some simple rules and necessities to follow in order to have a successful rebrand.
-I’ve listed three that are crucial to take into account:
+I’ve listed three that are crucial to take into account.

-1. Take a Comprehensive Approach
+1. Take a comprehensive approach

 “Growth is never by mere chance; it is the result of forces working together.” -James Cash Penney